 Oxygenators are helpful for wildlife in your pond or stream too, providing shade, cover, egg laying sites, and - sometimes - attractive flowers for pollinators.

 The bunches are clipped together with a metal clip (which you can see in the smaller photo), and just need throwing into the water rather than planting.
-They deteriorate quickly in transit, so we ship them using Royal Mail's 24 hour service (included in the price), and recommend getting them into water as soon as possible on arrival.
+They deteriorate quickly in transit so we ship them by First Clas mail, and recommend getting them into water as soon as possible on arrival.

 Hornwort (Ceratophyllum demersum): Hornwort is a healthy looking bushy plant which remind me of a fox's brush - hence its American synonym, Coontail.
 It grows in nearly all still water, from full sun to shade, and is found naturally in many places on the planet.
 It is fully submerged.

 Water crowfoot (Ranunculus aquatilis): Water crowfoot is part of the buttercup family, and produces pretty yellow and white buttercup shaped flowers on stalks in late spring.
 They're regularly visited by a range of pollinators, incluiding bees and hoverflies.
 Water crowfoot will grow happily in ponds, or streams and rivers.

 Please, please buy native rather than imported species like Parrot's Feather and Canadian pondweed.
 Not so much because non-natives might grow too quickly and aggressively for your pond - which is certainly a consideration - but because your pond plants can surprisingly easily escape into the wider environment (via birds' feet, for example).